+Let’s take a look at debt through the lens of the YNAB Method.
 These rules, after all, form the foundation of a method that is really successful for me and so many others.

 On the surface?
 Nothing.

 But when we dig deeper, it turns out to be a whole lot.